 - a.
 The teacher or parent/legal guardian may request informal consultation with school staff, (specialty staff, e.g., school counselor, school psychologist), to determine the severity of concern and appropriate steps to address the concern.
-The teacher may request that the involved student's parents or legal guardian are included. - b.
+The involved student's parents or legal guardian may be included. - b.
 School personnel or the parent/legal guardian may refer a student to the school intervention team or equivalent school-based team with a problem solving focus for consideration of appropriate services.
 Parent or legal guardian involvement shall be required when the student is referred to the intervention team. - c.
 If a formal discipline report or formal complaint is made, the principal or designee must refer the student(s) to the school intervention team for determination of counseling support and interventions.
 Parent or legal guardian involvement shall be required. - d.
-A school-based component to address intervention and assistance shall be utilized by the intervention team.
-The intervention team may recommend - 1.
-Counseling and support to address the needs of the victims of bullying or harassment;
+If a formal discipline report or formal complaint is made against an employee, the principal/designee or district administrator must refer the employee to the Employee Assistance Program for determination of appropriate counseling support and/or interventions. - e.
+A student may be required to obtain counseling and/or attend a recognized treatment program at parental expense and show proof of completion of such counseling or program.
+Such offenses may include, but are not limited to, substance abuse, threats, intimidation, bullying, harassment, or acts motivated by hate or bias.